Andes Technology

-Andes Technology Corporation is a Taiwanese supplier of 32/64-bit embedded CPU cores and a founding Premier member of RISC-V International Association.
+Andes Technology Corporation is a Taiwanese supplier of 32/64-bit embedded CPU cores and a founding Premier member of RISC-V International.
 It focuses on the embedded market and delivers CPU cores with integrated development environment and associated software and hardware for SoC development.
-Andes is ranked the fifth IP company in the world.
-More than 5 billion units of SoC embedded with AndesCore have shipped (2019).
+With regard to the computing-processors market, Andes is ranked the fifth largest intellectual-property company in the world.
+By the end of 2022, the cumulative volume of Andes-Embedded SoCs had surpassed 12 billion.

 History

 Andes was founded in Hsinchu Science Park, Taiwan in 2005 and went public on the Taiwan Stock Exchange and began trading on 14 March 2017.

 In 2016, Andes joined RISC-V International Association and became the founding Premier member in 2020.
-In 2017, Andes expanded its product lines by adding RISC-V processors based on AndeStar™ V5 architecture.
+In 2017, Andes expanded its product lines by adding RISC-V processors based on AndeStar V5 architecture.

 Applications

 Andes CPU cores are applied to applications including 5G, ADAS, AI/machine learning, AR/VR, audio, blockchain, Bluetooth, cloud computing, data centers, gaming, GPS, IoT, MCU, security, sensing, sensor fusion, SSD controllers, storage, touch screen and TDDI controllers, USB 3.0 storage, voice recognition, Wi-Fi, wireless charger and so on.